Top front-end and back-end javascript frameworks

 How to Choose the Right JavaScript Frameworks

-The major question by any company is how to choose the correct framework for your project?
+The major question for any company is how to choose the correct framework for your project.
 This completely depends on your project requirements.
-All the JavaScript frameworks have their pros and cons and when it comes to choosing the right framework for you, following are the things you need to consider:
+All the JavaScript frameworks have their pros and cons, and when it comes to choosing the right framework for you, the following are the things you need to consider:

 • What are your project requirements?